MyNameIsTrez/MyNameIsTrez.github.io/_posts/2025-11-30-comptime-c-functions.md

 The best use-case I can think of for this technique is generating lookup tables at compile-time, as math functions like `sin()` *also* get optimized away.

-# Optimization tricks

-- `static inline` allows inlining across compilation boundaries.
-- `__attribute__((always_inline))` *strongly* urges compilers to inline functions.
-- `__builtin_unreachable()` is used to teach the optimizer which assumptions it can make about input arguments.
-- Passing `-O3` to the compiler tells it to optimize the code very hard.
-- Passing `-march=native` to the compiler tells it to make optimizations based on your specific CPU.
-- Constant buffer addresses + sizes let the optimizer trace through `memcpy()` calls.
-- All operations become statically analyzable, reducing to constants.
-- `assert()` calls get eliminated when conditions are provably true.
-- [Link-time optimization](https://en.wikipedia.org/wiki/Interprocedural_optimization) with `-flto` should allow Clang and GCC to perform these optimizations even when the code is split across several object files.
+[Link-time optimization](https://en.wikipedia.org/wiki/Interprocedural_optimization) with `-flto` should allow Clang and GCC to perform these optimizations even when the code is split across several object files.

 # Generic stack